codeurjc-students/2019-OpenViduTeaching/README.md

 	* When a user joins or leaves the session and chat messages
 - [X] Ability to "raise the hand"
 	* Pop up to get the moderator's attention
-- [ ] Basic session recording
+- [X] Basic session recording
-	* Video only recordings
+	* Video only recordings with composed layout
 - [ ] Full fledged session recording including chat
 	* Chat messages will be displayed at the time they were posted, with links to the time offset in the video player
 - [ ] Document sharing/presentation